tkrajcar/gilded_rose/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Tests
+We have tests, of course!
+Unfortunately, the goblin wrote them, and he wasn't happy about it, so he kind of did the minimum job possible to get the boss off his back.
+Guard and rspec are set up, at least.

 Source: <http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/>